danielxchen/GT-Hive-MEAN/README.md

 ## Installation Instructions

 1. Install your Node dependencies: `npm install`
-2. Install your frontend dependencies: 'bower install'
+2. Install your frontend dependencies: `bower install`
-3. Start the application `gulp`
+3. Start the application: `gulp`
 4. Visit the application in your browser: [http://localhost:8080](http://localhost:8080)